Frequently Asked Questions

 A: Like most mid-size cities, West Michigan has its fair share of sport management opportunities.
 There are several minor league professional teams in the area (for example, West Michigan Whitecaps, Grand Rapids Griffins, Muskegon Timberwolves, Grand Rapids DRIVE).
 There are also organizations such as the West Michigan Sports Commission and colleges, universities, and K-12 schools that might offer what you’re looking for.
 There are privately owned facilities as well as parks and recreation departments that offer sports and many other activities in several cities such as Grand Rapids, Wyoming, and Kentwood.
 The important thing to remember is that the more you limit yourself to a specific location, the more you’ll also be limiting yourself in terms of jobs that are available.
 If you have push yourself in the classroom, network, and seek to gain work experience while in college, you will put yourself in the best possible position to compete with others who also wish to remain in the area.
 The best approach is to be flexible in regard to both the type of job you’re willing to take and the geographic location you’ll accept (especially when you’re first starting out).

-A: If you are completing the Sport Leadership Emphasis you are well on your way to fulfilling the requirement for a minor in business from the Seidman College of Business at GVSU.
+A: If you are completing the Sport Management Emphasis you are well on your way to fulfilling the requirement for a minor in business from the Seidman College of Business at GVSU.
 Specifically, the College of Business requires six courses for a minor.
 Three of the six are also required for our Sport Management Concentration (ACC 212, BUS 201, MGT 331).
 Another course (MKT 350) is one of the options you have to fulfill a "Sport Resource Management" requirement in our program.
 Additional information about the minor can be found on the Seidman College of Business website.

 Q: I am in the Sport Management Concentration but I am also interested in eventually becoming a coach.
 Is there any way I can receive training to be a coach in addition to my training in the Sport Management Concentration?

 A: The Certificate in Sport Coaching provides prospective coaches with theoretical knowledge and practical experiences in accordance with the National Standards for Sport Coaches.
-The focused coursework consisting of MOV 201: Psycho-social Aspects of Physical Education and Sport, PED 217/218: Modern Principles of Athletic Training/Lab, PED 355: Current Topics in Coaching, and PED 460: Fieldwork in Sport Leadership (Coaching) stresses the importance of developing an athlete-centered coaching philosophy and a scientifically-based understanding of current issues in sports medicine, motor learning and coaching theory.
+The focused coursework consisting of MOV 201: Psycho-social Aspects of Physical Education and Sport, PED 217/218: Modern Principles of Athletic Training/Lab, PED 355: Current Topics in Coaching, and PED 460: Fieldwork in Sport Management (Coaching) stresses the importance of developing an athlete-centered coaching philosophy and a scientifically-based understanding of current issues in sports medicine, motor learning and coaching theory.
 Students completing the Certificate in Sport Coaching will have a record of this accomplishment appear on their academic transcript.

 Notice that you will be required to complete a second “Fieldwork” in addition to the one required for your Sport Management Concentration.
 This one must be in a coaching setting.